CDRT/mk_docs/docs/ref/bios/settings/thinkpad/certbasedbiosauth.md

 [Lenovo BIOS Certs Tool Reference](https://docs.lenovocdrt.com/guides/lbct/)

-Reset Supervisor Certificate
+### **Reset Supervisor Certificate**

-:  Remove the enrolled Supervisor certificate.
+Remove the enrolled Supervisor certificate.

-    !!! note ""
+!!! warning "Attention"
     Grayed out if 'Subject' and 'Issuer' are both 'No Certificate'.

-Reset System Management Certificate
+### **Reset System Management Certificate**

-:  Remove the enrolled System Management certificate.
+Remove the enrolled System Management certificate.

-    !!! note ""
+!!! warning "Attention"
     Grayed out if 'Subject' and 'Issuer' are both 'No Certificate'.

-Supervisor Certificate Information
+### **Supervisor Certificate Information**

-:  View-only display of the currently enrolled Supervisor certificate.
+View-only display of the currently enrolled Supervisor certificate.

-    Subject:
+**Subject**

-    :  The subject of the enrolled Supervisor certificate.
+The subject of the enrolled Supervisor certificate.

 Possible options:

 1. **No Certificate** – Default.

-    Issuer:
+**Issuer**

-    :  The issuer of the enrolled Supervisor certificate.
+The issuer of the enrolled Supervisor certificate.

 Possible options:

 1. **No Certificate** – Default.

-System Management Certificate Information
+### **System Management Certificate Information**

-:  View-only display of the currently enrolled System Management certificate.
+View-only display of the currently enrolled System Management certificate.

-    Subject:
+**Subject**

-    :  The subject of the enrolled System Management certificate.
+The subject of the enrolled System Management certificate.

 Possible options:

 1. **No Certificate** – Default.

-    Issuer:
+**Issuer**

-    :  The issuer of the enrolled System Management certificate.
+The issuer of the enrolled System Management certificate.

 Possible options:

 1. **No Certificate** – Default.